 Standing Comfort and Mobility

 While many of the kids sit harnesses are comfortable, the Momentum takes the cake for being the most comfortable for just generally wearing around the base of the crag.

 This all-around kids harness, while having a basic design, has most of the features needed in a kid's sit harness.
 Most importantly, the lightweight design is comfortable and adjustable.
-It makes a good choice for smaller kids ready to move up from a full body harness.
+It makes a good choice for smaller kids ready to move up from a full-body harness.
 Now the entire family can sport the Momentum.

 GearLab is founded on the principle of honest, objective, reviews.
 Our experts test thousands of products each year using thoughtful test plans that bring out key performance differences between competing products.
 And, to assure complete independence, we buy all the products we test ourselves.
 No cherry-picked units sent by manufacturers.
 No sponsored content.
 No ads.
 Just real, honest, side-by-side testing and comparison.Learn More